midlantica/LovelyBunchOfCoconuts/content/quotes/The-price-of-freedom-is-eternal-vigilance-Thomas-Jefferson.md

 ---
-title: "The price of freedom is eternal vigilance"
+title: 'The price of freedom is eternal vigilance'
 ---

 ## "The price of freedom is eternal vigilance."